swanson/7L7W/README.md

-Exercises for Seven Languages in Seven Weeks book club
+Exercises for Seven Languages in Seven Weeks book club (Spring 2013)